joshbalfour/final-year-project/README.md

 ## Usage

 ### Prerequisites
-install [node.js](https://nodejs.org/) if you haven't already
+Install [node.js](https://nodejs.org/) if you haven't already

-check you can run node by going `node --version`
+Check you can run node by going `node --version`

 ### Clone Repo